yowainwright/yowainwright.github.io/drafts/2018-04-08-first-post-in-a-bit.md

 ## Okay, here's why I stopped writing post and I'm starting again

-That last paragraph written, here's why I stopped writing posts.
-Last August, I began to realize that the respect I hoped I'd have might never come.
-I felt like my posts might as well be whispers in the wind.
-That was a tough realization for me.
-That fantacy was something I had thought about since childhood.
+Here's why I stopped writing posts: last August, I realized that the respect I hoped for through my dedication to design, exercise, and software might never come.
+I had felt for a while that my posts were like whispers in the wind.
+It was tough to realize that.
+That fantasy that had motivated me since childhoodâ€”that someday my dedication to my passions would matter to a wider audience.
+I somewhat secretly hoped that the invisibility I felt in reality was a case of circumstance.
+I fantasied that through effort in my passions that I would find a clan where my ideas would matter.

 ## Well, why am I writing this post now

+After accepting that the posts I was writing may not ever help find a clan or reach a wider audience, I decided to find excitment and passion in other writing, videos, and work.
+I stopped posting.
+I would add updates to this site to keep up with technologies but that was it!

+Months went by without me writing posts.
+I was able to maintain excitment about my passions and have acceptance about my lack of clan.
+I realized that I lost my own personal context which is important for me.
+My own personal context helps me to learn, maintain timelines for my memories, and retain what I've learned!
+So all of this being written, I hope to start posting.
+My goal is to keep my posts a little long than tweets with information about my life and/or my learnings.
+That's it!